 Exercise positively contributes to the reduction of the secondary symptoms of cancer with the overall aim of improving your quality of life and aiding faster recovery.

 While our support centres are temporarily closed, FORCE Cancer Charity’s specialist oncology physiotherapist Louise Ballagher is offering phone or video consultations to discuss personal exercise programmes in detail.

 She can offer an individual assessment and advice on appropriate exercise programmes.

 Even if you are not particularly mobile or have concerns about other medical conditions, you can still exercise safely.

 If you are interested in individual advice or an exercise programme, get in touch with our Louise on 01392 403094 or email her on firstname.lastname@example.org

 For further updates on exercise and other information from FORCE, check out our news pages.

 Offering support to anyone locally affected by cancer since 1987

 Where to get active with FORCE

-There are eight-week exercise programmes run by fitness instructors specially qualified in cancer rehabilitation in Exeter, Exminster, Crediton, Okehampton, Ottery St Mary, Axminster, Barnstaple, Exmouth, Cullompton, Tiverton and Honiton.
+When visits to gyms and leisure centres are permitted, there are eight-week exercise programmes run by fitness instructors specially qualified in cancer rehabilitation in Exeter, Exminster, Crediton, Okehampton, Ottery St Mary, Axminster, Barnstaple, Exmouth, Cullompton, Tiverton and Honiton.